6.1 Liability Insurance Basics

 Key Takeaways

-• Liability insurance is THIRD-PARTY coverage — it protects you when YOU cause harm to OTHERS, not when you're harmed
+• Liability insurance is THIRD-PARTY coverage — it pays others when YOU are legally responsible for their bodily injury or property damage, not when you are harmed.

-• The insurer has TWO duties: the DUTY TO DEFEND (pay legal costs) and the DUTY TO INDEMNIFY (pay damages)
+• The insurer owes two distinct duties: the DUTY TO DEFEND (pay legal costs) and the DUTY TO INDEMNIFY (pay damages up to limits).

-• The duty to defend is broader than the duty to indemnify — insurers must defend even groundless, false, or fraudulent claims
+• The duty to defend is broader than the duty to indemnify — it is triggered by the mere POTENTIAL for coverage, even if the suit is groundless, false, or fraudulent.

 What Is Liability Insurance?